Kitz2004/task3/README.md

 # 📁 Anime Table Export

 This repository contains the exported `anime` table from the MySQL database `folder1`.
-It includes the SQL file (`anime.sql`) for importing the table, along with documentation and example queries.
+It includes the SQL file task3 for importing the table, along with documentation and example queries.

 ## 📦 Files Included

-- `anime.sql` – Full SQL dump of the `anime` table (structure + data)
+- `task3` – Full SQL dump of the `anime` table (structure + data)
 - `README.md` – Project overview and usage instructions

 ## 📋 Table Overview